NeptuneMagicSauce/CatPi/README.md

 - settings menu to easy-change in dedicated menu

+- close relay even on crash
+  needs crash handler
+  so then just port all features handle control-c: also close relay

 - list of debug settings
   - duration of button/relay press (<-> quantity)
   - load cell polling timeout, for cpu consumption when unplugged